To know more about on how to Use Interactive Sessions in OnDemand please click here

 - Slurm Account: Your default Slurm account will be used if nothing else is entered.
 To see what Slurm accounts you have access to, use the 'slimits' command in a terminal window.

 - Partition: Use the drop-down bar to make a selection for partition.
 To get more details about the partitions in the academic cluster click here.

 - QOS: Quality of Service value - this will be the same as partition unless you have access to a QOS priority boost.
 More info can be found here.

 - Number of hours: Most partitions have a max walltime of 72 hours.
 Debug partition max=1 hour.

 - Number of nodes: Only select more than one node if you're sure your program can run on multiple nodes.

+In this example, we've started up an Academic Cluster (UB-HPC) Desktop.
 Once you click the Launch button, you will be redirected to the session information where you can see the status of the job.
 This one is queued:

 If you have elected to receive an email when your job starts, you can leave the CCR OnDemand portal until the email arrives and then log back in to open your session.

 As it is preparing to start you will see:

 When a session is ready to launch, it will look like this in the Interactive Sessions section of CCR OnDemand: